Jaspreet8843/Ads_management/readme.md

 And navigate to `http://127.0.0.1:8000/Ads_management/`.

 ## Walkthrough
-The project has the user side and admin side.
+The project has only admin side.
 It allows
-1. Login (as admin)
+1. Login
 2. Add/View Customer/s
 3. Add/View/Accept Advertisements
 4. Generate/View Bills